Emma Chivers known as Emma

 Currently Studying a Professional Doctorate in Social and Public Policy at Cardiff University.
-Completed all modules and now completing thesis stage.
-Which is titled:
+Title of thesis is

 Senior Fellow of the Higher Education Academy – in recognition of attainment against the UK Professional Standards Framework for teaching and learning support in higher education.